Shortland Street cliffhangers: 2007

 Chris locates Guy, Toni, Tuesday and Harry but they run away in the car and get in a huge car crash.

 After months of murdering the hospital staff, the Ferndale Strangler is revealed to be nice guy nurse Joey Henderson when he attempts to strangle nurse Tania Jeffries.

 2008

 Tania and boyfriend Kingi get kidnapped by the Whitetails Gang, meanwhile Ethan Pierce decides to ditch the country, stinging several people along the way.
 He arrives to his house, packs his gear and is then shot three times by an unseen assailant.

 2009

-Kieran Mitchell discovered that his brother Sid was intent on burning down the IV with his fiancée Sophie sleeping upstairs.

-Attempting to leave the party to stop him, Kieran was forced to borrow drunk Rachel's car and ended up hitting and killing nurse Morgan Braithwaite.

-He pulled a comatose Rachel across to the driver's side of the car, effectively framing her for the death.
+Plot lines converge at the Christmas party.
+Tania Jeffries reveals her mother, Yvonne Jeffries, is now dating her ex-boyfriend Ben Goodall.
+Tania, now inebriated, wanders away from the party.
+Sarah Potts goes home with Maxwell Avia, a decision that will further damage her relationship with her estranged husband, TK Samuels.
+Meanwhile, Brooke Freeman had previously admitted to TK that she loves him.
+Morgan Braithwaite and an inebriated Rachel McKenna leave the party early.
+While fleeing in his car, Kieran Mitchell is responsible for a hit and run death.
+He finds a passed out Rachel and frames her for the crime by placing her in the front seat of the car and buckling her seat belt.
+The final shot of the season reveals that Morgan had died from the hit and run.